claesto/kanban-card-generator/README.md

 1. `2` is the kanban level
 2. `5` is the quantity to purchase

+I also included a `generate_cards.py` file to showcase how you'd use this class to generate multiple cards for different products.

 ## Contributing

 Contributions are what make the open source community such an amazing place to learn, inspire, and create.
 Any contributions you make are **greatly appreciated**.